fregate/sgbot/README.md

 5. Finish function creation
 6. Create trigger for schedule function invokation (hourly - but you can check as you wish)
 7. Create service account (or add to existing serverless.invoker role)
-8. It's has to work!
+8. It has to work!

 ## Create digest function
 1. Run `yandex.digest-bot.deploy.sh` - it prepares all mandatory files